ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 5. **Review** the report and then **close** the browser.

-*Customer Decision: At this point the customer has decided to move the application to tWAS V9.It is important to remember that CustomerOrderServicesApp would have been completely supported not only by tWAS V9, but also Liberty for Java, Liberty Core, Liberty, and so forth.*
+*Customer Decision: At this point the customer has decided to move the application to tWAS V9.
+It is important to remember that CustomerOrderServicesApp would have been completely supported not only by tWAS V9, but also Liberty for Java, Liberty Core, Liberty, and so forth.*

 ##### 2.1.2: Generate the Application Inventory Report for CustomerOrderServicesApp

 In this section, you will generate and review the Application Inventory Report for CustomerOrderServicesApp which will document the application structure as well as list any possible deployment problems that may be encountered.

 1. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–inventory` action as shown below.

-`java –jar binaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesAppV8-0.1.0-SNAPSHOT.ear –inventory`
+`java –jar binaryAppScanner.jar ~/Downloads/CustomerOrderServicesApp-0.1.0-WAS7.ear –inventory`

 2. The Application Inventory Report will be displayed in the web browser.

 <p align="center">
   <img src="https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/MigToolKit/Inventory.png">